paulinejdavis/CV/README.md

 #### Initiatives

 During lockdown and the end of a freelance opportunity I was able to pivot and brush up my online learning.
 Studying peer mentoring, conversational French, introduction to ESOL teaching & nutrition.
-I learnt to rehone my study skills and start my software development career.
+I learnt to hone my study skills and start my software development career.
 I also enjoy attending meetup and networking events weekly to build my software network.
 This resourcefullness also includes running and selling a cosmetic business at a profit in Notting Hill in 2015.

 #### Attention to detail